Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We apologise for any inconvenience.

 The Library conducts biannual reviews of user access privileges to verify the ongoing legitimacy of access.

-All contracts and interactions between the Library and third-party suppliers shall include requirements to protect Library data.
+All vendor agreements shall include requirements to protect Library data.
 Suppliers’ access to the Library’s information assets shall be agreed upon and documented during the procurement

 process.
 Third-party suppliers should provide a written statement acknowledging responsibility for the security of Library information that they hold or have access to.